What are the different ways to copy an object or an array?

 const deepCopyObject = JSON.parse(JSON.stringify(originalObject));

-Lodash is a popular utility library that provides a _.cloneDeep()
+Lodash is a popular utility library that provides a _.cloneDeep() method for deep copying objects and arrays.

 const _ = require('lodash');